About Us

 Xun Lou

-I am a non-NTN registrar currently in the Thames Valley deanery, having previously worked in Leeds, Liverpool, and London.
+I am a registrar currently in the Thames Valley deanery, having previously worked in Leeds, Liverpool, and London.
 I’m interested in medical education, and additionally supporting locally employed doctors too; improving recognition, career opportunities, and progression.
 Outside of work, I enjoy squash, climbing, and skiing.

 Website and Communications Rep